Anthrobotics/anthro-pcb/README.md

 # anthro-pcb
-Canadian PCBs made and assembled in Alberta.
-Built using the Anthrobotics vertical fabrication stack.
+Canadian PCBs made and assembled in Alberta using Anthrobotics' vertically-integrated systems.